-Adam Jacobs is an exciting and innovative photographer whose eclectic portfolio has attracted considerable commercial attention.
+Adam Jacobs is an exciting and innovative photographer currenly based in San Francisco whose eclectic portfolio has attracted considerable commercial attention.
 Adam has extensive experience working in both the editorial and commercial worlds and specializes in shooting dynamic panoramas, architecture, travel, interiors and sports.
-Adam has photographed collegiate and professional sporting events across the globe including the London 2012 Olympics and World Cup Finals.
-He is also adept at candid portraiturehaving captured well-known figures including Nelson Mandela, Bill Clinton, President Barack Obama, Andy Murray and Mick Jagger on commissioned assignments.
+Adam has photographed collegiate and professional sporting events across the globe including the Olympics and World Cup Finals.
+He is also adept at shooting candid portraiture having captured well-known figures including Nelson Mandela, Bill Clinton, President Barack Obama, Andy Murray and Mick Jagger on commissioned assignments.

 Originally from London, Adam’s enthusiasm for photography was formulated when studying in Australia and further invigorated by his extensive travels around Europe, Asia and the Americas.
 However, it was only after being diagnosed with Chronic Daily Migraine which left him being forced to spend almost two years lying in a dark room, that Adam’s passion for taking pictures was galvanized from a hobby into a concrete career.
 Indeed, he credits much of his ability to see the artistic even in the most mundane subject matter as stemming from the absence of light, color and form during this debilitating period.
 His fine-art work has been displayed in museums across America, has hung in state senates and forms part of exclusive private collections including the "Sir Elton John Photography Collection".
 A selection of this work is constantly being shown and made available via the print store on this site.